-He moved in on April the 23rd and from the beginning of May he comes to work with me.
+He moved in on April the 23rd and since the beginning of May he comes to work with me.

 Tilly was my first Parson Russell Terrier dog.
 She lived and worked with me for 16 years.

 In December 2020 I had to put her to sleep with a heavy heart.
-But Tilly will stay in loving memory.
+But Tilly will be fondly remembered forever.

 Tel.: +43 (0)699 12294774